 Classical Khmer music is often divided into three categories: pin peat, the ceremonial music of the former royal courts; phleng kar, the songs of the wedding ceremony; and mahori, secular entertainment music, also originating in the royal courts, that is played by a string-based ensemble.
 The term mahori is shared with Thai music, and the instrumentation is often identical, although the songs are not.

 The music here comes from a cassette originally produced by the Sayonara Music company in the 1980s, and has been dropped from their catalog.
-As of March 2003, their web site has also been dropped.
 The performance is from the early 1970s, and features an electric bass and a great deal of reverb.
 No information is given about the performers; if you know anything about this recording or the performers, please contact me.
 Mahori songs are usually sung, but these are all instrumentals.

 The National Dance Company of Cambodia